Advanced Placement Philosophy and Program

 • Students in grade 10 may take up to 1.0 AP credit in an academic year.

-• Students in Grades 11 and 12 may take up to 3.0 AP credits in a academic year.
+• Students in Grades 11 and 12 may take up to 3.0 AP credits in an academic year.
 In some cases grade 12 students can apply for up to 4.0 AP credits IF the course is the next logical step in a sequence.

 • All students enrolled in an AP course must take the associated AP Exam in May.